 - Battery discharged.
 Use a one or two amp battery charger to recharge the batter (Note: the engine will often rotate slowly if the battery is not fully charged).

-- Battery terminals lose or corroded.
+- Battery terminals loose or corroded.
 Tighten battery cable clamps and remove corrosion.

 - Faulty fuel injectors, fuel pressure regulator or fuel pump.
 Test fuel injector resistance with multimeter.
 Test fuel pressure with pressure gauge.
 To check fuel pump operation, sit in vehicle and turn key to ON position but do not start vehicle.
 Listen for the sound of the fuel pump activating.
 Hearing the fuel pump turn on means it’s functioning.